dibyendumajumdar/ravi-compiler/docs/linear-ir.md

 * Firstly it must invoke `luaF_close()` if the proc has child procs so that up-values are closed and any deferred closures executed.
 This call may be omitted if no variables in the proc including child procs escaped.
-* Next it must copy the return values to the stack, results must be placed at `ci->func` (`ci->base - 1`) and above.
+* Next it must copy the return values to the stack, results must be placed at `ci->func` and above.
 The number of results to copy needs to take into account  `ci->nresults` field which says how many values the caller is expecting.
 If the caller is expecting more values that are available then the extra values should be set to `nil`.
 If `ci->nresults == -1` caller wants all available values.
 * The `L->ci` must be set to the parent of the current function.
 * TBC For compatibility with Lua/ravi, if the number of expected results was `-1` then we should set `L->top` to just past the last result copied, else restore the `L-top` to the previous callers `ci->top`.